tdwg/bdq/tg2/_review/docs/supplement/index.md

 SingleRecord MEASUREs within bdqcore: are MEASURE_VALIDATIONTESTS_COMPLIANT, MEASURE_VALIDATIONTESTS_NOTCOMPLIANT, MEASURE_VALIDATIONTESTS_PREREQUISITESNOTMET, MEASURE_AMENDMENTS_PROPOSED and MEASURE_EVENTDATE_DURATIONINSECONDS.
 Of these, MEASURE_EVENTDATE_DURATIONINSECONDS is intended to provide an estimator for the duration of an event date that can be used as a criterion for Quality Assurance for some use cases, for example, a phenology use may need temporal resolution of records to within about a day, while a use involving long term patterns of spatial change may be satisfied by temoral resolution of about a year or better.
 Rather than providing specific measures for each possible duration, we chose to provide just this one generic measure that could be used as a filter criterion for any Use Case.
 The other SingleRecord measures in bdqcore take the Responses from other tests as their input and are intended for Quality Control uses to group records by number of data quality concerns present.

-All tests could be accumulated across multiple records (bdqffdq:MultiRecords).
+**MultiRecord Measures** examine data across multiple records - a data set.
+All tests can be accumulated across multiple records (bdqffdq:MultiRecords).
+The BDQ Core MultiRecord Measures all take the output of other tests as their input rather than data.
+The inputs, i.e. Information Elements, for these Measures in bdqcore: are the outputs of SingleRecord Validations.

+One subset of these measures counts the Responses from a given Validation across multiple records that have Response.result of COMPLIANT.
+For QualityControl, these numbers identify where work is needed to make more of a data set fit for use for a given Use Case.
+These MultiRecord Measures that return counts can be run before an Amendment step in a data processing pipeline, and run again after applying all of the proposed changes to the data from the Amendments to the data set.
+A comparison of these pre-amendment and post-amendment phases will identify hto what extent accepting all of the proposed changes from the Amendments will improve the quality of the data for a given Use Case.

+The other subset of these measures are intended for QualityAssurance.
 For each bdqffdq:SingleRecord Validation, there is a bdqffdq:MultiRecord Measure that returns COMPLETE when all records in the bdqffdq:MultiRecord have a Response.result of COMPLIANT, and NOT_COMPLETE when they are not.
-Under QualityAssurance, these measures serve as the key criterion for identifying data which have quality for Core purposes.
+Under QualityAssurance, these measures serve as the key criterion for identifying data which have quality for core purposes.
 Under QualityAssurance, a bdqffdq:MultiRecord is filtered to remove records that do not fit the bdqffdq:MultiRecord Measures for completeness, such that a filtered bdqffdq:MultiRecord has Response.result values of COMPLETE for all bdqffdq:MultiRecord Measures.
 Data are found to be fit for some use if all Validations comprising that Use have a Response.result of COMPLIANT, and all (non-numeric) Measures comprising that Use have a Response.result of COMPLETE.

-We have also defined MultiRecord Measures that take the Response objects from other tests as their input Information Elements, for example, to to return a count of Response.value of COMPLIANT for a Validation across a data set, thus providing a measure of how fit a data set is for some purpose.
+Some Validations return a Response.status=INTERNAL_PREREQUISITES_NOT_MET when one or more of the input InformationElements contain empty values.
+For some Use Cases, empty values in some fields make the data not fit for use (these are usually tested directly for with VALIDATION...NOTEMPTY tests), however, some Validations operate on sparse data or other cases where the data is fit for use even without values, but when values are present, they must comply with some restriction.
+For example, dwc:minimumDepth and dwc:maximumDepth are not expected to be populated for terrestrial data, but are expected to be within range when values are supplied (for freshwater and marine data).
+A subset of the MultiRecord QualityAssurance Measures accomodate such cases by returning Response.result=COMPLETE for validations that are either Response.result=COMPLIANT or Response.status=INTERNAL_PREREQUISITES_NOT_MET.
+Thus they can report that all of the SingleRecords in a MultiRecord either have, for example, no value in dwc:minimumDepth or have an in-range value for dwc:minimumDepth.

+It is possible, but less flexible, to frame Validations to return Result.response=COMPLIANT for either empty values or non-empty values that satisfy other validation criteria.
+Concerns are better separated, and individual tests are better composed to fit particular user needs, by having the Validations treat empty data as INTERNAL_PREREQUISITES_NOT_MET, and then framing MultiRecord QA Measures as appropriate for a given UseCase.

+MultiRecord measures can also operate directly on the data, for example, a MultiRecord Measure could be framed to measure the average number of individuals reported in dwc:individualCount in a data set.

 ### 3.3 Data Quality Dimension and 'Warning Types'